 1700, 1800 and early 1900’s — 1 hour 45 minutes

 The upper floor of the museum is entirely dedicated to modern art.
 Learn about the transformation that the local society was suffering and how that translated into art.
 What were the artists that paved the path for the development of Modernism, and who played leading roles then.
 You’ll also be able to follow the evolution towards the first Vanguards, including a few works by Picasso and Dali.

 This part of the collection is not only focused on paintings, but it also has a beautiful array of sculpture worth mentioning, and one of the best collections of vintage furniture in Barcelona, including some Gaudi designs.

-CUSTOMIZE YOUR TOUR
+OR CUSTOMIZE YOUR TOUR

 This tour is designed for adults that consider themselves museum lovers, could spend hours in a museum and appreciate all the knowledge and insights only a private guide can give them there.